j2moreno/biobakery/README.md

 Warning - this is only to run what is in example-data.
 If real data is to be used Snakefile needs to be motified

     $ /shares/hii/sw/snakemake/latest/bin/snakemake

+Singularity Image can be found at:

+    $ /shares/hii/images/morenoj/biobakery